nus-cs3281/2025/students/CYX22222003/knowledge.md

 **Workflow**
 configurable automated process that will run one or more jobs.
 Defined by YAML file in `.github/workflows`.
 A repo can have multiple workflows.
+- One or more <ins>events</ins> that will trigger the workflow.
+- One or more <ins>jobs</ins>, each of which will execute on a <ins>runner</ins> machine and run a series of one or more steps.
+- Each step can either run a script that you define or run an <ins>action</ins>.

 **Events**
 a specific activity that triggers the workflow run, e.g. creating PR and openning issues.